garrandall/popular-music-data/tracks/a-mother-for-my-children-the-whispers.md

 They ask me where their mama's gone
 Left me here scrubbin' floors
 Never washed two dishes before
-How can i tell two little boys
+How can I tell two little boys
 Your mama ain't comin' home no more
 I've gotta find a mother for my children
 Don't need no sister, don't need no brother